ForNeVeR/git-submerge/README.markdown

 * submodule's history became part of the repo's history;

-* where submodule updates were previously (commits D, H, N), we now have merge commits;
+* where submodule updates were previously (commits D, H, M), we now have merge commits;

-* the yet-unmerged "tail" of the submodule history (commit O) is given its own branch so you can merge it yourself later.
+* the yet-unmerged "tail" of the submodule history (commit N) is given its own branch so you can merge it yourself later.

 Just as any other kind of history rewriting, this operation changes the hashes